Spiffyk/twitch-node-sdk/README.md

 ## Events

+### auth.login

+This event is emitted when we initialize a session for a user, either because the current page is a login redirect_uri or we have restored the session from persistent storage.

 ### auth.logout

 This event is emitted when we no longer have a valid session for a user.
 This means we either called Twitch.logout() or the user has revoked access on TwitchTV for your application.